Patagonia Sea Kayaking

-Departures: Regular departures every day on request, October to April.
-(April departures may have some date restrictions based on logistical issues).
+Departures: Regular departures every day on request, October to end of March.

 Starting / Finishing Points The trip starts on day 1 at midday at your accommodation in Torres del Paine NP or Puerto Natales.
 The trip finishes on day 3 at your hotel in Puerto Natales approx. 6 PM.

 •Bilingual kayaking specialist guide (guide to client ratio 1:3)

 •Transfer on day 1 from your accommodation in Torres del Paine NP or Puerto Natales to the Grey Lake sector, and transfer on day 3 from Puerto Natales dock to your hotel in town

 •Complete kayaking gear